 Perhaps the most promising longevity venture was founded in 2014 by American biologist and technologist Craig Venter (the guys who wants to fit the next rover to Mars with DNA sequencing instruments) and X Prize Foundationțs Peter Diamandis.
 Their company, Human Longevity Inc., wants to create a giant database of 1 million human genome sequences by 2020, including from supercentenarians.
 Venter says that data should shed important new light on what makes for a longer, healthier life, and expects others working on life extension to use his database.

-“Our approach can help Calico (company which sells anti-ageing drugs) immensely and if their approach is successful it can help me live longer,” explains Venter.
-“We hope to be the reference centre at the middle of everything.”
+“Our approach can help Calico (company which sells anti-aging drugs) immensely and if their approach is successful it can help me live longer,” explains Venter.
+“We hope to be the reference center at the middle of everything.”

 “We have really turned a corner,” says Brian Kennedy, director of the Buck Institute for Research on Ageing, adding that five years ago the scientific consensus was that aging research was interesting but unlikely to lead to anything practical.
 “We’re now at the point where it’s easy to extend the lifespan of a mouse.
 That’s not the question anymore, it’s can we do this in humans?
 And I don’t see any reason why we can’t,” says David Sinclair, a researcher based at Harvard.